8 Fun and Eco-Friendly Easter Activities to Try

 5. Go for cute cloth bags

 Chocolates are a must during Easter time, especially for the kids.
 Here’s the deal, though: mass-produced chocolates contain tons of preservatives that may be harmful to the children.
 This Easter, consider supporting locally made sweets.
 You can go for organic chocolates in which the cocoa beans used to make them aren’t sprayed with pesticides.
-Or, how about fair trade chocolates that pay farmers who grew the ingredients fairly?
+Or, how about fair trade chocolates that pay farmers who grew the ingredients fairly?7.
+Origami-filled Easter

 Photo courtesy of Miguel Á. Padriñán via Pexels